trong0dn/eth-todo-list/README.md

 ```

 ### Listing Tasks
-A task is modelled using a struct with state variable to map tasks to a task counter.
+A task is modeled using a struct with a state variable to map tasks to a task counter.

 ```solidity
 // TodoList.sol